Bergamo, an underrated gem in Lombardy, Northern Italy, is often overshadowed by its glamorous neighbors, Milan and Lake Como.

 For my fellow lovers of old-world architecture and interior design, Palazzo Moroni is a must.
 It is one of the best preserved buildings in Cittá Alta, boasting magnificent Baroque Era frescoes and an impressive art collection.

-The Moroni family has owned and lived in the palace since 1646.
+The Moroni family owned and lived in the palace since 1646.
 In 2019 it was taken over by FAI, a private non-profit organization, that owns 22 castles, gardens and monastic buildings throughout Italy.

 I was also so surprised to see such a large Italian garden complex in the Old Town.
 I paid €11 for the ticket and spent almost two hours here, so it was well worth it.